Linux-RISC/IRIX-diskless-workstation/README.md

    Octane2--Option 2: shared tree generation over network-->mount_RBPi[mount RBPi:/home/irix/i/diskless on /diskless]-->RBPi[(RBPi:/home/irix/i/diskless)];
 ```

 C2.
-The directory /home/irix/i/sda1 is created an shared via NFS.<br>
+The directories /home/irix/i/sda1 and /home/irix/i/sda1/diskless are created an shared via NFS.
+You can choose between local shared tree generation (complex but faster) and shared tree generation over network (easier but slower):<br>

 The path can change depending on your usb device and mounting point, if you use Reanimator's menus, the path is /home/iris/i/sda1.
 If you mount /dev/sdx on another path, create a mount point:<br>

 ```